 Bank borrowings

-Balance at 1 January 2022 464,105
+Balance at 1 January 2023 229,674

-Repayment of bank borrowings -337.996
+Repayment of bank borrowings -37,904

-Proceeds from loans and borrowings 103,565
+Proceeds from loans and borrowings 36,233

 Other 0

-Balance at 31 December 2022 229,674
+Balance at 31 December 2023 228.004

+The overal decrease in bank borrowings by 1,671 KEUR is mainly the result of the shift of the loan of The Bridge project from Haitong Bank to Santander Bank.
 When securing debt finance for its (larger) projects, the Company always negotiates long-term agreements with its banks.
 Under these agreements, the bank swaps land acquisition loans into development loans (additional approx. 2-4 year term) and swaps development loans into investment loans (usually 3 to 5 years term) upon the fulfilment of pre-agreed conditions.